 Services and Methods

-The Urban Cooperative Enterprise Legal Center (UCELC) implements a multi-disciplinary approach to creating and supporting cooperative enterprises that models after George Lopez' "rebellious lawyering" principal and Janelle Orsi's "sharing law" technique and includes community transactional lawyering, community planning, participatory research, advocacy and policy, and education.
+The Urban Cooperative Enterprise Legal Center (UCELC) implements a multi-disciplinary approach to creating and supporting cooperative enterprises that models after George Lopez' "rebellious lawyering" principal and includes community transactional lawyering, community planning, advocacy, and education.

 Community Transactional Lawyering

 UCELC's community transactional lawyering model aims to assist marginalized communities to become self-sufficient, self-reliant, and sustainable by incorporating education and participatory lawyering in its legal strategies.

 Assisting cooperative enterprises involve a myriad of transactional legal work, including:

 Entity Formation, Reorganization, & Dissolution (determining proper legal entity structures that will best advance cooperative enterprises)

 Tax Law and Compliance (determining tax implications and liability of cooperative enterprises)

 Intellectual Property Law (trademark and copyright services in furtherance of the work of cooperative enterprises )